Physical Therapy Liability Insurance: What is It?

 Certificate of Insurance

-The certificate of insurance serves as proof of payment and coverage.
-As long as Joe P. Therapist makes his premiums every year, he will be covered.
-(The biggest mistake made by PTs seeking liability insurance is to allow their coverage to lapse.
+A certificate of insurance serves as the proof of payment and coverage.
+As long as Joe P. Therapist makes his premiums every year, his certificate will be valid, and he will be covered.
+(The biggest mistake made by PTs seeking liability insurance is allowing their coverage to lapse!)

 Is Professional Liability Insurance Worth It?

-That’s a good question… I’ll ask it another way: Is it worth spending a couple hundred dollars (often times less than $200) a year for protection against: license suspension, probation, revocation of my license, or losing your Physical Therapy job altogether?
-Or maybe this question: Is it worth a couple hundred dollars to get protection that covers my professional actions for up to $1,000,000?
+That’s a good question… I’ll ask it another way: Is it worth spending a couple hundred dollars (or less) each year for protection against license suspension, probation, revocation of your license, or losing your Physical Therapy job altogether?

 Where to Find Liability Insurance for Physical Therapists

-Like most insurance products, it’s good to compare policies.
+Like with most insurance products, it’s good to compare policies.
 Don’t be afraid to request quotes from multiple insurance companies so you can compare the coverages and premiums.
+Just because your provider is reputable doesn’t mean your coverage is adequate or fairly priced.